-Just one example: the iconic slogan "Si se puede" (or "Yes we can") is often attributed to Cesar Chavez, but it was actually coined by Huerta.
+Just one example: the iconic slogan, "Sí se puede" (or "Yes we can"), is often attributed to Chavez, but it was actually coined by Huerta.

-Now at 87-years-old, Dolores Huerta is finally getting the credit she's due, thanks to a new documentary titled "Dolores."
-The film, which premiered at this year's Sundance Film Festival, is executive produced by the musician Carlos Santana and written and directed by Peter Bratt.
-It opens nationwide on Sept.
-8.
+Now, at 87-years-old, Huerta is finally getting the credit she's due, thanks to a new documentary titled "Dolores."
+The film, which premiered at the 2017 Sundance Film Festival, is executive produced by the musician Carlos Santana and written and directed by Peter Bratt.
+It airs on PBS on March 26.

 And as evidence that Huerta isn't slowing down yet, she spoke at the at the women’s march that was held at Sundance, preaching a message of solidarity with marches in Washington and across the country:

-The Frame's John Horn spoke with Huerta and Bratt in Park City, Utah back in January.
+The Frame's John Horn spoke with Huerta and Bratt in Park City, Utah.

 Decades ago, you were organizing farmworkers over a variety of issues.
 How is that work different today?

 Huerta: At that time, in the late '60s, early '70s a lot of organizations were just in formation.
 The Greens were just starting to organize, the LGBT movement was starting to organize, we had the third wave of the women's movement that was coming forward...